At Shawnee State University, we want you to be successful. We want all students to reach their education goals, including earning a degree.

 No, but it greatly improves your chances.
 Your success is ultimately up to you.
 To be a successful college student, we urge you to take advantage of specialized programming, such as the Success Curriculum, and our other services including free tutoring, access to computer labs, and advising.
 We also encourage you to use the library services, and get involved with student life activities outside of the classroom as well.
 Most importantly, don't miss any classes and talk to your professor if you are having problems.

-We will ensure that you receive the services, support, and direction that you need to become a successful college student and to succeed with your goals of earning a college degree.
+We want you to be successful at Shawnee State University.
+The Student Success Curriculum will ensure that you receive the services, support, and direction that you need to become a successful college student and to succeed with your goals of earning a college degree.

 The program is designed to provide one-on-one counseling and advising throughout the most critical first semester so you will have an expert with you to help you transition to college life, become familiar with the support services available to you, and advise you every step of the way.
 Your success is ultimately up to you.
 The Success Curriculum through the University College is here to support you.